Nick-PY0/Chessli/README.md

 # **Chessli Setup Guide**
 This repository contains all the necessary files and instructions to create an installer for the Chessli application.
+Ofcourse you need to install python so for the best result you should use the installer provided or get it from the official site.
 Follow the steps below to get started!

 ## **📥 Step 1: Get the Repository and Engine Files**
 **Get the Repository**: